carpentries-incubator/data-harvesting-for-agriculture/_episodes/01-R-RStudio.md

 US from 1964-2016.

 This table has been reformatted into a CSV file for ease of import into
 R.  You can download the CSV from: <a href="https://raw.githubusercontent.com/data-carpentry-for-agriculture/trial-lesson/gh-pages/_episodes_rmd/data/fertilizer_use.csv" download>https://raw.githubusercontent.com/data-carpentry-for-agriculture/trial-lesson/gh-pages/_episodes_rmd/data/fertilizer_use.csv</a>. <font color="magenta">NOTE: I had to *explicitly* save this as a .csv file, it default downloaded as a txt file.
 And I had to right-click on the link to save it at all, eventhough I had the download tag in the HTML.
-Not sure how to fix this at the moment.</font>
+Not sure how to fix this at the moment.</font> **Dena: That's most likely a mime type problem on the web server end?**

+**Dena: Problem with reading this in -- how do you ask R what directory it's currently considering you to be "in" for relative path types of things?
+I knew data/filename.csv wasn't going to work for me because that's not a path I've got set up in the demo folder, but I can't figure out how to ask R where its "current directory" equivalent is in order to figure out how to either change directories or make ./ or ../ paths work to navigate to where the file is living.**

+**Dena: Sequence needed here:
+1) Where is your working directory actually now?
+(Mine was C:\Users\Dena\Documents, which is totally disconnected from where our stuff will be.)
+2) Change it to C:\ or D:\ DataHarvesting(YourOS)\SampleData (I think) 2b) In the process if you're on Windows all those \ marks need to become / marks - Brittani says there's a point and click option
+3) Download the file.csv into the SampleData folder unless we've already put it there for them
+4) Then read in the file**

 The top few lines of this file look like: